Engineering-Research-and-Development/iotagent-opcua/roadmap.md

 ## Short term

-The following list of features are planned to be addressed in the short term, and incorporated in the next release of the product planned for **March 2019**:
+The following list of features are planned to be addressed in the short term, and incorporated in the next release of the product planned for **July 2019**:

--   Mapping tool improvement, adding attributes filtering capabilities.
--   Administration API improvement.
+-   Performance improvements for both Mapping Tool and OPC UA Agent Core.
+-   Test Coverage increasing.
+-   Improvement of Test scenario.

 ## Medium term